I can’t even begin to explain how happy I am with the way that March turned out.

 There are a few key things that you’ll notice in the figures above:

-It seems that Google has finally begun to give the BCC website some love.
+It seems that Google has finally begun to give Website 4 some love.
 I didn’t do any additional link building or anything, I was just waiting on Google.

 Lucky for me, the search engine has started to realize that the website is full of quality content and has started to send it some organic traffic.